-The near-flight feature didn’t exist in Anthem, if not the EA boss criticized the game’s demo as “unacceptable”.
+The near-flight feature didn’t exist in Anthem.
+If not, the EA boss criticized the game’s demo as “unacceptable”.

 Order from the boss total

-How did Anthem descend from a peak into a deep abyss? – P.2 Once again the decision to force every child studio to use EA’s Frostbite was criticized as the reason for making unnecessary arduous games.
+How did Anthem descend from a peak into a deep abyss? – P.2 Once again, the decision to force every child studio to use EA’s Frostbite was criticized as the reason for making unnecessary arduous games.

 By the end of 2016, BioWare needs to make a demo for Anthem.
 At this point, the flight feature has been removed from the game for the n time because the studio still doesn’t know how to create a compelling flight feature.
 That demo took gamers on the ground and battled aliens like you were playing Crysis.
-Some people find this demo quite interesting, while others say it is boring and trivial, not interesting.
+Some people find this demo quite impressive, while others say it is boring and trivial, not interesting.

 An Anthem demo is shown at E3 2017.

 “A lot of the demo content is fake,” a BioWare employee said.
-Apart from the demo they brought to E3 (June 2017), almost no mission has been completed in the game, the skills are still undecided, and questions like “what are we going to do? this one?
+Apart from the demo they brought to E3 (June 2017), almost no mission has been completed in the game, the skills are still undecided, and questions like “what are we going to do?
+This one?
 Do we have the technology to do this?
 Is there any tool to do that?
 How far will the flight feature go?
 How big is the world? ”

-Cut back and streamline
+Cut back and streamline.

 Mark Darrah’s number one priority in his new role was to release Anthem on time requested by EA.
 “The good thing about Mark is he will face anyone and make a decision,” a former BioWare employee said.
 “That’s what the whole team is missing – no one dared make decisions.”
 And so BioWare began working on the game development process, “only” three years after Casey Hudson said that BioWare was ready to develop a new game that redefined interactive entertainment.
-However, it is not an easy job, because many essential software tools are still incomplete.
+However, it is not an easy job because many essential software tools are still incomplete.